Fantastic Beasts and Where to Find Them (film): Filming

 Principal photography began on 17 August 2015, at Warner Bros.
 Studios, Leavesden, in Hertfordshire, England and wrapped in January 2016.
 Several scenes were shot on location in London.
 After two months, the production moved to the Cunard Building and St George's Hall in Liverpool, which was transformed into 1920s New York City.
 Framestore in London produced the visual effects for the film.

 Music

 On 9 April 2016, the film's website announced that James Newton Howard would write and compose the score.
 On 24 October 2016, Pottermore published an official first look at the film's main theme composed by Howard.
-The main theme incorporated John Williams' themes from earlier films, such as "Hedwig's Theme".
+The main theme incorporated John Williams' themes from the Harry Potter films, such as "Hedwig's Theme".
 The soundtrack was released by WaterTower Music on 18 November 2016, coinciding with the film's release worldwide.

 Visual effects

 The visual effects were provided by Cinesite, DNEG, Framestore, Image Engine, Moving Picture Company, Milk VFX and Rodeo FX.